SixLabors/docs/articles/imagesharp.web/imageproviders.md

 ```

 If you want a provider fixed to `IWebHostEnvironment.WebRootFileProvider` with no extra options, [`WebRootImageProvider`](xref:SixLabors.ImageSharp.Web.Providers.WebRootImageProvider) is also available.

+If you want truly command-only processing for local files, changing `ProcessingBehavior` is no longer sufficient on its own.
+You must also replace or suppress the default [`OnParseCommandsAsync`](xref:SixLabors.ImageSharp.Web.Middleware.ImageSharpMiddlewareOptions.OnParseCommandsAsync) behavior that inserts `autoorient=true`.

 ## Provider Matching and Ordering